systemetric/shepherd-runner/README.md

 # shepherd-runner
-The user code runner that used to be part of Shepherd
+The user code runner that was previously part of Shepherd